applyfmsec/cloudcvcsec/README.md

   #  resource = "site_1.foo.apps./apps/opensees",
   #  principal = "site_1.foo.jsmith"]
 ```
-Of course, in the above simple cases it is obvious whether the policies sets are equivalent, but the power of `cloudz3sec` comes from the ability to analyze policy sets where equivalence is not easy to determine manually.
+Of course, in the above simple cases it is obvious whether the policies sets are equivalent, but the power of `cloudcvcsec` comes from the ability to analyze policy sets where equivalence is not easy to determine manually.

 ## Creating Custom Policy Types
 "But my cloud API includes the PATCH method!" you exclaim.
 No problem! `cloudcvcsec` is designed to provide reusable components you can use to build your own security policy types representing the policies of your application.
 There are two types of building blocks provided by `cloudz3sec` that can be used for defining your own policy types: types where the underlying data are strings, and types where the underlying data are bit vectors.